btweinstein/btweinstein.github.io/research.md

 ### Experimental Setup

 The standard experiment I conduct in the laboratory is quite simple.
-I take multiple identical strains of *E. coli* differing only by the fluroescent protein they produce (their color), mix the strains together in liquid growth media, and deposit a droplet of the media roughly 2mm in diameter onto the surface of a nutritious agar plate.
+I take multiple identical strains of *E. coli* differing only by the fluorescent protein they produce (their color), mix the strains together in liquid growth media, and deposit a droplet of the media roughly 2mm in diameter onto the surface of a nutritious agar plate.
 Once on the agar surface, the *E. coli* use the local nutrients to grow and proliferate (*E. coli* reproduce by creating clones of themselves, or budding; they do not have sex).
 The growth of a population into virgin territory is called a *range expansion*.

 The wiggling (i.e. diffusion) of the *E. coli* on the agar plate coupled with their growth results in the colony expanding.
-The movie below show the growth of three strains of E. coli on an agar plate after initial inoculation.
-Naively, one would expect that as the colony grows, the different strains of E. coli would remain mixed resulting in a blend of all the colors.
+The movie below show the growth of three strains of *E. coli* on an agar plate after initial inoculation.
+Naively, one would expect that as the colony grows, the different strains of *E. coli* would remain mixed resulting in a blend of all the colors.
 Surprisingly, past a certain radius, the colony segregates into one local color, forming beautiful patterns.
 My PhD focused on understanding these patterns and the resulting microbial colony evolutionary dynamics.
 I created many GitHub repositories and IPython Notebooks to quantify the results of these experiments (see the [Data Analysis](/computation/data_analysis) page).

 <p align="center">
 <iframe src="https://drive.google.com/file/d/0ByRswVj1mkw-N29QMHM1Q2lWTXc/preview" width="600" height="350"></iframe>